 The following qualifications may be submitted for assessment of entry eligibility*:

 - Australian Qualifications Framework (AQF) Level IV Certificate

 - Associate Diploma

-There are a number of TAFE Colleges in the South Sydney region that offer eligible courses at these levels.
-To find these College locations and investigate their courses visit the TAFE NSW website.
+There are a number of training providers in the Eurobodalla that offer eligible courses at these levels.
+These include:

-* Some Credit transfer may be granted for these awards.
+*Some Credit transfer may be granted for these qualifications.